fpmoles/kata-spring-graphql/README.md

-# Kata: Spring Boot and GraphhQL
+# Kata: Spring Boot and GraphQL

 A simple kata for building a functioning GraphQL API using Spring Boot.